LorenzoCA1/prosdev/README.md

 ## Setup
 1.)
 Run `npm install` to install all of the dependencies.
+1.)
+Run `npm i` to install all of the dependencies.

 2.)
 Run `pip install selenium` to install all python dependencies (automated testing)